The power of placements

-“I never thought that I would graduate with a job already secured (before I had even started my third year), and I can only thank the support of Plymouth University’s staff for that!”
+I never thought that I would graduate with a job already secured – before I had even started my third year – and I can only thank the support of the University’s staff at Plymouth for that.

 Since starting my career, I have been given multiple projects to balance simultaneously; sometimes I have a free hand, but sometimes I receive more guidance.

 The first time you roll out a product is always exciting!
 After you put so much effort into it, going to customer sites for testing is very rewarding.